Make Consultations Easier to Request

 If your first step is a consultation, design conversation, appointment, discovery call, or project discussion, the page should explain what that step means.

-Question 1: What happens during the first conversation?
+What happens during the first conversation?

 A customer may wonder whether the first conversation is exploratory, diagnostic, sales-focused, or detailed.